oceanprotocol-archive/OEPs/12/README.md

 The different actors interacting in this flow are:

-* PROVIDERS - Provide access to the Computing Services
+* PROVIDERS - Give access to the Computing Services
 * CONSUMERS - Want to make use of the Computing Services
 * MARKETPLACES or DOMAINS - Store the DDO/Metadata related with the Assets/services
-* COMPUTE PROVIDER - Cloud or on-premise provider of computation.
+* INFRASTRUCTURE - Cloud or on-premise infrastructure services providing computing.
 Typically Amazon, Azure, etc.

 ### Technical components